npandrei/learning-docker/README.md

 `docker-machine ssh myvm2 "docker swarm join --token {token} {ip}:2377"`

+You can show this token using

+`docker-machine ssh myvm1 "docker swarm join-token worker"`

-You can make the worked leave the swarm
+You can make the worker leave the swarm

 `docker-machine ssh myvm2 "docker swarm leave"`